VictorRandomCode/zcpm/README.md

 The Z80 core is based on https://github.com/anotherlin/z80emu  That core is _"This code is free, do whatever you want with it."_.
 I've since rewritten it as C++ and it is now hugely different to work with, but the same concepts remain.
-Over time I'm gradually converting it to modern C++.

 As for the BDOS (and CCP), `zcpm` loads a binary into `zcpm`'s memory map.
 This binary is assembled from reconstructed Z80 source code of BDOS.
 See the `bdos` directory for this, eventually this